 First, mercury is an important reagent in several heavy chemical industry processes.
 Waste from such processes is flushed out and eventually reaches the sea.

-Second, while toxic, mercury has no specific utilization biochemistry pathways.
-Most organisms never before had to deal with high quantities of heavy metals and never evolved a way to render them harmless.
-This leads to a) organisms just keep getting more and more mercury, unable to remove it and slowly dying from poisoning and b) mercury staying in water-soluble and bioaccessible form.
+Second, while being toxic, mercury has no specific utilization of biochemistry pathways.
+Most organisms never had to deal with high quantities of heavy metals before, hence never evolved a way to render them harmless.
+This leads to a) organisms just keep getting more and more mercury, unable to remove it, and slowly dying from poisoning and b) mercury staying in water-soluble and bioaccessible form.

-To remove mercury from food chain, it needs to be converted to insoluble form, for example, mercury sulfide, which is main mercury ore, cinnabar.
-Problem is, we can’t do this ourselves just as we can’t simply convert excess CO2 in atmosphere back to coal and oxygen, we don’t have some bacteria to eat it and by itself reaction of free mercury with free sulfur would take literally ages.
+To remove mercury from the food chain, it needs to be converted to an insoluble form, for example, mercury sulfide, which is the main mercury ore, cinnabar.
+The problem is that we can’t do this on our own, just like we can’t convert excess CO2 in the atmosphere back to coal and oxygen.
+This is because we don’t have some bacteria to eat it, and by its own, the reaction of free mercury with free sulfur would take literally ages.

 It is not only dangerous for the fish in whose system it enters, but it also becomes hazardous for the whole food chain.
 As there is no way to digest or convert mercury into less-harmless forms, it accumulates inside the body of fishes, either killing them or becoming food for larger, bigger species.
 Eventually, the mercury accumulates at the end of the food chain and causes chronic mercury poisoning.
 As of now, we are saved by the fact that the ocean is huge and mercury gets diluted below dangerous levels – as long as we do not dump more waste right where we fish.

 How does mercury pollution damage life and what can be done to avoid it – if you want to know more and be a responsible citizen in the world, these books can be really helpful.